csingley/ofxtools/docs/client.rst

     org: AMEX
     fid: 3101

-Alternatively, since AmEx has working parameters listed on OFX Home, you can just use the OFX Home API to look them up for each request.
+Alternatively, since AmEx has working parameters listed on OFX Home, you could just use the OFX Home API to look them up for each request.
 Using the OFX Home database id (at the end of the webpage URL), the config looks like this: